 Now, as you may know I violently disagree with that viewpoint, and get frequent online opportunities to showcase my contrariness, usually in opposition to young, bearded types who are trying to build up their digital agencies for sale.
 On Thursday, just as I was wondering whether I could spare 10 minutes to get involved – hey presto!
 Outlook lit up with an email from Expedia that illustrated up my viewpoint perfectly.
 I was so please I thought it deserved a full post.

 To explain.
 I recently went walking in Bavaria.
 To do that you need to go to Munich.
 So I looked online, back in February, and bought a Lufthansa ticket to Munich.
 From Expedia.
 Lovely Lufthansa have been in touch twice.
-My subsequent relationship with Expedia has involved in the region of 15 communications, all one way, in which I have been congratulated for booking, reminded about my trip, reminded about the reminder, asked if I want a hotel (no), asked if I want to pre-book to see any of the sites of Munich (no), asked similar things with a similar response and probably a few other things I’ve forgotten.
+My subsequent relationship with Expedia has involved in the region of 15 communications, all one way, in which I have been congratulated for booking, reminded about my trip, reminded about the reminder, asked if I want a hotel (no), asked if I want to pre-book to see any of the sights of Munich (no), asked similar things with a similar response and probably a few other things I’ve forgotten.

 Today, the guys were in triumphant mode.
 “Shout about your travel experience with Expedia” was the headline.
 The picture showed a sunny sky and a giraffe.
 (This made me wonder if they had actually been underselling Bavaria in all that stuff they’d been sending me since February.
 If I’d known there were Bavarian giraffes I would certainly have wanted to see one.)

 On investigation the reality was less inspiring – Expedia now wanted me to recommend them, using marks out of 10, as a service.
 On the basis that I bought a flight and they sold it to me, I guess I would award them, gosh, an 8.
-But it did make me wonder how holidays to the Maldives/bars of Cadbury chocolate I have previously bought without the whole thing turning into a sort of workstream.
+But it did make me wonder how many holidays to the Maldives/bars of Cadbury chocolate I have previously bought without the whole thing turning into a sort of workstream.

 Arguably their choice of headline was the most interesting thing, with its strong implication that having gone to Munich I would now want to yell about it from the rooftops.